esp8266/Arduino/libraries/ESP8266WiFiMesh/README.md

 **Important:** As of now, the ESP8266 must have the AP active to receive mesh messages (either via AP mode (use only if CCMP encryption is not required) or AP+STA mode).
 Messages can however be transmitted even when the AP is turned off.
 This is limited by the Espressif binary in the ESP8266 Arduino Core and so cannot be corrected by the library code.

+***

 The FloodingMesh exclusively uses the `EspnowMeshBackend`.
 The mesh network size is only limited by available MAC addresses, so the maximum is (2^48)/2 = 140 trillion give or take.
 However, the maximum throughput of the FloodingMesh is around 100 messages per second with 234 bytes per message, so using the maximum number of nodes is not recommended in most cases.
-Note that while ASCII characters require 1 byte each, non-ASCII characters usually require 2 bytes each.
+Note that while ASCII characters require 1 message byte each, non-ASCII characters usually require 2 message bytes each.

 As the name implies, FloodingMesh is a simple flooding mesh architecture, which means it stores no mesh network routing data in the nodes but only passes new messages on to all surrounding nodes.
 It therefore has no RAM overhead for network size, which is important for the ESP8266 since available RAM is very limited.
 The downside is that there is a lot of network traffic for each sent message, and all nodes use the same WiFi channel, so especially for dense networks a lot of interference will be created.
 Based on tests, a mesh with 30 nodes close together (-44 dBm RSSI) will work well (1-2 dropped messages of 1000).
 A mesh with around 160 nodes close together will not work at all (though this would probably be solved by spreading out the nodes more, so the interference is reduced).